Dodgy: Post-break up and reunion (1998–present)

-While Clark was absent from 1998 to 2007 to pursue ongoing solo projects, Priest and Miller continued the band as a five piece joined by the vocalist David Bassey, keyboardist Chris Hallam, and bassist Nick Abnett.
-This line-up of the group would record one album, Real Estate, released in 2001, which was produced and mixed with Robin Evans at T-Pot Studios in Scotland.
+While Clark was absent from 1998 to 2007 to pursue ongoing solo projects, Priest and Miller continued the band as a five-piece joined by the vocalist David Bassey, keyboardist Chris Hallam, and bassist Nick Abnett.
+This line-up of the group recorded one album, Real Estate, in 2001.
+The album was produced and mixed with Robin Evans at T-Pot Studios in Perthshire.
+In the meantime, Clark released the solo album 21st Century Man in 2006, and in 2007 he teamed up with the dance music duo SFG to record a remix of Dodgy's "Good Enough".

-The band played two sets at Guilfest music festival in Guildford, Surrey in July 2008.
+The band played two sets at Guilfest in July 2008.
 The first set was an acoustic set in the Unison tent where they appeared in support of the organisation.
 They later played a set with full band on the main stage.
-They headlined the Sunday night at Scarborough's Beached Festival in August 2008, and appeared at the ToneFest in September.

-In November 2008, the first tracks from new recording sessions appeared online.
+They headlined the Sunday night at Beached Festival in August 2008, and appeared at the ToneFest in September.
+In November, the first tracks from new recording sessions appeared online.
 They played a benefit show in May 2009, as part of the homelessness charity Crisis' 'Hidden Gigs' campaign, alongside The Bluetones.

-In 2009, Dodgy played at the Glastonbury Festival, as well as appearances at Bug Jam 2009, Whatfest and Cornbury.
+In 2009, Dodgy played at Glastonbury Festival, as well as appearances at Bug Jam 2009, Whatfest and Cornbury.
 On 29 August 2010, Dodgy played at The Galtres Festival in North Yorkshire, playing Dodgy tracks such as "In a Room" and "Staying out for the Summer", as well as a version of Nigel Clark's solo track, "21st Century Man".

 On 23 April 2011, Dodgy played as the headliners at the Mash Fest Festival in Trowbridge and on 28 May 2011, Dodgy headlined at the LeeStock Music Festival in Sudbury, Suffolk, helping to raise money for the Willow Foundation.
 Mathew Priest said in an interview with the BBC that they would be playing a mixture of new songs and old favourites and talking of their new material said "If we can just get people to listen to it, they're going to love it". on 25 August 2011, Dodgy also Headlined at the Garlic Festival, in the Isle of Wight.
 For live shows promoting the album, the band recruited Stuart Thoy of the band Smoke Feathers to play bass.
 In May 2012 they played at Lakefest festival.